Alireza-Ahmady/AIFictioneer/README.md

 Explore our [API Documentation](https://github.com/Alireza-Ahmady/AIFictioneer/wiki/API-Overview)] for tools and endpoints to create and refine your interactive fiction.

+## Application Access for Testing

+For testing purposes, visit the following link: [AIFictioneer Application](https://aifictioneer.nl/).
+Please note that access to the application requires a username and password.
+For access details, please contact me via email at [alireza.ahmady@uva.nl](mailto:alireza.ahmady@uva.nl).

 ## Disclaimer
 This project is open-source and freely available for use under the MIT License.
 You are free to use, modify, and distribute this application as long as proper attribution is given.